For your convenience, the above video has been transcribed below.

 MySQL governor is software to monitor and restrict MySQL usage in shared hosting environments.
 The monitoring is done via resource usage statistics per each MySQL thread.

-Installation consists of two steps - installing governor-mysql itself and switching to MySQL packages provided with CloudLinux OS:
+Installation consists of two steps – installing governor-mysql package and switching to MySQL packages provided with CloudLinux OS:

 yum install governor-mysql